codersclub/DRKB/database/sybase/delphi_sybase_manual/index.md

 data-aware controls.
 An attempt to scroll through the result set will often result in the error 'Fetch type out of range'.
 Attempts to insert, delete or edit rows in the result set produce the same error.
-If the Forward- Only cursor is chosen, it will create the same error when attempting to scroll backward through the result set.
+If the Forward-Only cursor is chosen, it will create the same error when attempting to scroll backward through the result set.
 Again, inserting, deleting, and editing rows in the result set generate this error.
 Therefore, when using a 'OEDataSet' component where bookmarks